7 Best Golf Simulators Under $1000 – 2025 Reviews & Buying Guide

 5. Start playing by waiting for vibrations from the device.

 With the E6 CONNECT software integration, you can play 3D-rendered real-world golf courses in 4K resolution and practice on the range.
-There are various play modes and you can sign up for a $9.99/month subscription to get 40 courses and mini-games.
+There are various play modes and you can sign up for a low-cost subscription to access an expanded set of courses and features.

 For a complete picture of how to set up the SLX MicroSim and what you can do with the E6 CONNECT software, refer to the user manual.